What is Dynamic Eating Psychology?

 - Psychological tools for releasing unwanted food habits

 - The unique relationship that women have with food, body, and health

 - How psychology influences digestion, immunity, and food allergies

 - The connection between eating psychology and fatigue

 - The Dynamic Eating Psychology approach to overeating

-- The Dynamic Eating Psychology approach to mood and depression
+- Dynamic Eating Psychology tools for mood and depression

 - How the mind impacts thermic efficiency – our ability to calorie-burn

 - The hidden connection between food, weight and sexuality